Richardaeld/Fat_Racoon_Kitchen/README.md

 + I lack confidence in my cooking ability and need help. <!-- Testing Lessons Index Cards -->

 #### Expectation(s):
+1. Index cards rotate appropriately and have a good UX.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
-1. Tester knows that every index card that rotates has a **More on back-->**
+1. The tester knows every index card with two sides of information must have **More on back-->** on it.
-1. Tester knows the content of each **Lesson** card.
+1. The tester knows the content of each **Lesson** card.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
-1. navigate to **Lesson** page.
+1. Click on **Lesson** on the navigation bar.
-1. Click every single index card and make sure text is appropriately displayed on both sides
+1. Click every single index card and make sure the text is appropriately displayed on both sides.

 #### Document Result(s):
+1. If text is present on both sides of the index card and **More on back-->** is missing from the face, record:
+    + The header of the index card.
-1. Documentation of any index card that has poor UX, the side the poor UX was on, the resolution, and browser/device used.
+1. If any index card has poor UX, record:
+    + The poor UX, the side it was experienced on, the header of the index carsd, the resolution, and browser/device used.
+1. If any content has bad UX, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+1. If there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ### Testing Profile Updates